-By 1858 the Anderson’s had moved to the town of Council Grove in Kansas where the family soon earned a reputation for cattle rustling and as horse thieves.
+By 1858 the Anderson’s had moved to the town of Council Grove in Kansas, a predominantly slave holding region.
+The family soon earned a reputation for cattle rustling and as horse thieves.
 Bill, who described himself as a horse trader found it far more lucrative simply to steal them.
 Indeed, the Anderson boys soon became feared for their violence and late in 1858, Bill’s older brother Ellis was forced to flee the area after he was accused of killing an Indian.

 In March 1862, his father who had always been vocal in his pro-slavery views and in his support for the Confederacy was shot and killed by an anti-slavery neighbour.